pramnora/qb64/cryptography/rot13/README.md

 instead, what really matters is our careful *understanding* of the step by step **ALGORITHM**;
 an **ALGORITHM** meaning...breaking down/and, then, solving problems, very carefully, step by step.

-Frankly, what seems like a next to impossible task to begin with;
+Frankly, what might seem like being a next to impossible task to *begin* with...?
+Through having latched on to the **correct** algorithm....;
-with the correct algorithm....all of a sudden, everything becomes really quite 'crystal clear';
+then, all of a sudden, everything becomes really quite 'crystal clear';
-and, suddenly, we find we are having a 'Eureka' moment! ;-)
+and, then, all of a sudden, we find we are having a Eureka moment! ;-)